 STEP 4: Stir well, pour into the clean bottles using a funnel, and store your Limoncello in the fridge.
 Done!

-Some people prefer to store the bottles in the freezer, but I prefer to keep it in the fridge.
-What I put in the freezer are the glasses, so the Limoncello is super chill!
+Some people prefer to store the bottles in the freezer, but I prefer to keep them in the fridge.
+I freeze the glasses instead, so my Limoncello is super chill!

 Let me know how your homemade Limoncello turns out!